 jira-application.propertiesfile located within the

-<jira-application-dir>/WEB-INF/classessubdirectory of your new JIRA 6.4 EAP Installation Directory JIRA Installation Directory.
+<jira-application-dir>/WEB-INF/classessubdirectory of your new JIRA 6.4 Installation Directory JIRA Installation Directory.

 - Update the